fehler001/File_tools/README.md

 # File_tools
-GUI rename script and others
+GUI rename script, files or folders or file structure filter or move script, rar brute force crack(not included in release version) and other stuff

+Using "tkinterdnd2" as "drag and drop" function ( already put in the repository ) https://github.com/pmgagne/tkinterdnd2

 Made for windows purposely, also works in linux ( doesn't have much meaning if you are a linux veteran )
-Using "tkinterdnd2" as "drag and drop" function ( already put in the repository ) https://github.com/pmgagne/tkinterdnd2

 ## How to use
 Using pip install chardet, natsort, crcmod
-run main.py
+Run main.py
 ## Note
-Function in unrar include "subprocess", so part of it won't work well after using pyinstaller
+Rar brute force crack using Multithreading, so it doesn't compatible with pyinstaller